SunkenRlyeh/tcg-vault/README.txt

 This is real, current card data, not placeholders.

 OFFLINE CARD IMAGES — HOW IT WORKS
-Per your request, card art is NOT bulk-downloaded for the whole library (that would be a huge, mostly-wasted download).
-Instead:

   - Whenever you add a card to your trade binder (Collection tab) or to a deck, that specific printing's image is automatically saved for offline use — including alt arts, since each one is tracked separately.